AndrewLabbe/Insurance-Game/README.md

 This repository contains:

-- `ClaimCraft.unitypackage`: The Unity package file containing all scripts, assets, scenes, and prefabs necessary to import the ClaimCraft project into your Unity environment.
+- `Insurance Game Source.unitypackage`: The Unity package file containing all scripts, assets, scenes, and prefabs necessary to import the ClaimCraft project into your Unity environment.

 ---